Mobile SDK: Introduction

 Before being able to enroll and use the mobile SDK in your app (instead of using the standalone Futurae app) for the users belonging to the Futurae Service which is configured in your backend application, you need to enable Mobile SDK access for the particular Service.
 To do so contact Futurae Support and let us know of the Service ID for which you wish to enable mobile SDK access.

-Once mobile SK access is enabled for the particular Service, you will be able to retrieve your mobile SDK credentials: SDK ID and SDK key, from Futurae Admin (select the specific Service and then go to Settings → Mobile SDK).
+Once mobile SDK access is enabled for the particular Service, you will be able to retrieve your mobile SDK credentials: SDK ID and SDK key, from Futurae Admin (select the specific Service and then go to Settings → Mobile SDK).
 You will need these credentials for configuring the mobile SDK in your app.

 Push Notification Credentials